composify-js/composify/packages/docs/pages/docs/getting-started.md

 :::

 :::info[Vue support is on the way 🚀]
-Right now Composify works with React only.
-Vue support is in the works and coming soon.
+Right now, Composify works with React only.
+Vue support is in the works and will be coming soon.
 :::

-## Register your components
+## 1. Register your components

 Before you can use a component in the `Editor` or `Renderer`, you need to register it in the Composify catalog.